vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 4. Run `docker info` on the mapped port 12376 to obtain information about the Docker host running in the `dch-photon` container.

+    Note that this command specifies port 12376, because you are running the command in the Docker host in the `dch-photon` container.

     <pre>docker -H <i>vch_address</i>:12376 --tls info</pre>

     In the output you see that this is a regular Docker 1.13.1 host.

+6. Create the folder structure for the registry certificate in the `dch-photon` container.

+    The `dch-photon` container requires the CA certificate of the registry server.
+Note that there commands specify port 2376, because you are running them in the VCH.

+    - First create a folder named `/etc/docker/certs.d`.<pre>docker -H <i>vch_address</i>:2376 --tls exec dch-photon mkdir /etc/docker/certs.d</pre>
+    - Then create a subfolder with the same name as the registry address, to contain the certificate.<pre>docker -H <i>vch_address</i>:2376 --tls exec dch-photon mkdir /etc/docker/certs.d/<i>registry_address</i></pre>

+7. Copy the CA certificate of the vSphere Integrated Containers Registry into the certificates folder in the `dch-photon` container.

+    Note that this command specifies port 2376.

+    <pre>docker -H <i>vch_address</i>:2376 --tls cp <i>local_cert_path</i>/ca.crt dch-photon:/etc/docker/certs.d/<i>registry_address</i>/ca.crt</pre>

+7. Restart the `dch-photon` container.

+    Restarting the container allows the Docker host that is running inside it to load the certificate.

+    Note that this command specifies port 2376.

+    <pre>docker -H <i>vch_address</i>:2376 --tls restart dch-photon</pre>

 5. Create a simple `Dockerfile` and save it in the current directory.